Special Issue on: Legal Education for Sustainable Development: Perspectives from the Global South

 The JSDLP strives to ensure that the time between submission and final decision are as reasonable as possible, without compromising quality.

-This journal publishes one issue per volume, and two volumes per year.
+This journal publishes three issues per volume, and one volume per year.

 This journal charges no submission or processing fees.